 What Went Wrong: A decade of learning

-The movement focused on privacy as an end rather than as a defense against coercive behaviors.
-It followed the money into legitimate but compromising funding—”DID Web” emerged as decentralized in name only, diluting the term itself.
-Google and Apple won anyway, with more resources and centralized solutions.
-Governments prioritized terror, pedophilia, drugs, and money laundering—the “four horsemen”—over the real threat: autocracy and centralized control.
+The SSI movement focused on privacy as an end goal rather than as a defense against coercive behaviors.
+It followed the money into legitimate but compromising funding.
+Meanwhile, Google and Apple won technical battles with their superior resources: did:web demonstrated how decentralized identifiers could be decentralized in name only, diluting the term itself.
+Finally, governments prioritized terror, pedophilia, drugs, and money laundering (the “four horsemen”) over the real threat: autocracy and centralized control.

 Meanwhile, as Kim Hamilton Duffy noted, standards the community worked on for years are “being reapplied in contexts that don’t achieve the goals” originally intended.